DiagNet/www/content/posts/devlog-2/index.md

 most relevant to the project.

 Of course, it was summer break.
-As motivated as we were, everyone ended up taking time off—sometimes for a week, sometimes for more than a month.
+As motivated as we were, everyone ended up taking time off - sometimes for a week, sometimes for more than a month.
 Our initial vision of long, uninterrupted work sessions quickly shifted into shorter sprints between vacations.

-Even so, progress happened.
+Nevertheless, progress happened.
 Each time we returned and caught up on Discord, we brought new pieces to the table.
 Slowly, the project began to take shape.
 We didn’t have everything planned out in advance; instead, we figured things out step by step as we went along.